aedws/aedws/README.md

 **About Me!**

-- 👨🏽‍💻 I’m an undergraduate student currently studying planning at Sogang University's Game Education Center.
+- 👨🏽‍💻 I’m an undergraduate student currently studying Designer at Sogang University's Game Education Center.
-- 🌱 I’m working on the project with great interest in 2D game planning.
+- 🌱 I’m working on the project with great interest in 2D game Design.
 - 📫 Email me at [aedws98@gmail.com](mailto:aedws98@gmail.com).

 **Used Languages:**